Skip to main content

 Nothing to install or maintain.
 It runs in any modern browser, on any operating system, on the machine you already have.
 There is no licence server, no version to chase, no IT request.
 Sign in and your saved networks are there - at the desk, on site, or at home.

 Priced for how often you actually use it.
-Plans run from A$20 a month (Basic, A$200 a year) to A$50 a month (Advanced, A$500 a year), with a free Explorer tier for building and running the built-in examples.
-That is a different order of magnitude from a five-figure perpetual desktop licence plus annual maintenance - and you are not paying for transient or water-quality modules you open once a year.
+Water and liquid analysis is free, and Advanced is A$39 a month (A$390 a year) for gas, heat, non-Newtonian flow and CFD export.
+That is a different order of magnitude from a five-figure perpetual desktop licence plus annual maintenance - and you are not paying for surge or water-quality modules you open once a year.

 Transparent, named methods.
-The solver uses the Global Gradient Algorithm (Todini and Pilati), Darcy-Weisbach head loss with the Churchill friction factor, fixed-K minor losses from a Crane TP-410 library, least-squares pump curves, and the affinity laws for variable-speed machines.
+The solver uses the Global Gradient Algorithm (Todini and Pilati, 1988), Darcy-Weisbach head loss with the Churchill (1977) friction factor as an explicit form of Colebrook-White, fixed-K minor losses on a 50-entry library of coefficients of the class published in Crane TP-410, least-squares pump curves, and the affinity laws for variable-speed machines.
 Gas, heat transfer and non-Newtonian methods are named just as plainly (see how it works and the glossary).
 You can see what it is doing rather than trusting a black box.

 Independently verified.
-Results are verified against an independent reference problem set spanning liquid, gas, heat and non-Newtonian flow, with OWA-EPANET 2.2 as the incompressible-water cross-check, and every solve reports its mass and energy conservation residuals - conservation is checked, not assumed.
+Results are verified against an independent reference problem set spanning liquid, gas, heat and non-Newtonian flow, with OWA-EPANET 2.2 as the incompressible-water cross-check and NASA's GFSSP among the references for gas and component cases, and every solve reports its mass and energy conservation residuals - conservation is checked, not assumed.
 The cases are live and cited: the verification is part of the product, not a marketing line.
+It also has an edge we state rather than blur.
+The verified set covers the solver's methods, not every tabulated number the tool hands you: the fitting-library K values, the material roughnesses and the fluid property presets are sourced prefills you can edit, and no published case checks them.
+How it works sets out that line in full.

 More than water.
-Within steady state, Fluid Network Studio covers incompressible liquids, liquids with heat transfer, compressible gas (isothermal), and gas with a thermal march - plus homogeneous power-law and Bingham-plastic fluids.
+Fluid Network Studio covers incompressible liquids, liquids with heat transfer, compressible gas (isothermal), and gas with a thermal march - plus homogeneous power-law and Bingham-plastic fluids.
 See compressed air system design, pipe heat loss and pump system design.

 Where a heavyweight desktop package does more

 We would rather you choose the right tool than be surprised later.
-Fluid Network Studio is steady-state only, and it deliberately leaves some things to the specialist packages:
+Fluid Network Studio deliberately leaves some things to the specialist packages:

-Transient analysis, water hammer and surge.
-Fluid Network Studio does not do transient or surge analysis.
-If you need to size surge vessels, check valve-closure pressures, or model a pump trip, that is a transient study and belongs in a dedicated surge package.
+Water hammer and surge.
+Fluid Network Studio's time simulation is quasi-steady (extended-period): it captures tanks, controls and demand patterns, but not fluid inertia.
+If you need to size surge vessels, check valve-closure pressures or model a pump-trip pressure wave, that is a water-hammer study and belongs in a dedicated surge package.
 This is a hard boundary, not a roadmap item.
+The glossary explains why a quasi-steady solver cannot produce a pressure wave and what the Joukowsky estimate tells you before you commission one.

 Settling and heterogeneous slurries.
 Non-Newtonian support in Fluid Network Studio is for homogeneous, non-settling fluids only - power-law and Bingham-plastic.
 It does not model settling slurries, deposition velocities or two-phase transport.
 Those need specialist slurry tools and are permanently out of scope here.

-Very large municipal models and extended-period simulation.
-For sprawling water-distribution models with thousands of nodes, time-varying demand patterns, tanks filling and draining over a day, and water-quality or age tracking, a full municipal modelling package is the right home.
-Fluid Network Studio targets the network in front of you now, solved at steady state.
+Very large municipal models and water-quality tracking.
+For sprawling water-distribution models with thousands of nodes and water-quality or age tracking, a full municipal modelling package is the right home.
+Fluid Network Studio targets the network in front of you now.

 Honest side-by-side